 The problem with constantly monitoring yourself is you have a hard time relaxing and letting things happen naturally.
 You’re always thinking about what others are thinking of you, how they see you, if they think you’re weird or not like them.
 And because of this, it’s very difficult for you to be yourself around other people.

 Overthinking and excessive monitoring can make you feel insecure and unsure about yourself.
-You need to recognize when you do this because it can get in the way of your growth and evolution as a person.
+You need to recognize when you do this because it can get in the way of your growth as a person.

 8. You are awkward, quiet, and shy.